rayarindam2111/Co-WIN-automated-slot-booking/README.md

  1. Make sure [Google Messages](https://play.google.com/store/apps/details?id=com.google.android.apps.messaging) is installed and selected as the default SMS app on your phone.

  2. Visit [Google Messages Web](https://messages.google.com/web/) on your browser and login by scanning the QR code from your phone.
-Make sure you select **Remember this computer** while logging in.
-This will ensure you are kept logged in for subsequent sessions.
-Close the tab once you have been logged in.
+Make sure you select **Remember this computer** while logging in. *On your phone, enable background sync for the Messages app.
+If configured for the first time, a user prompt asks if you want the app to keep running in the background - select **Yes** in that case.
+This will ensure that you are kept logged in for subsequent sessions.* Close the tab once you have been logged in.

  ![1](https://user-images.githubusercontent.com/37744870/120005519-87225900-bff5-11eb-9c99-9ea069db2f9f.png)